Center for Corporate Climate Leadership

 The Center supports the following activities for organizations looking to expand their work in the areas of GHG measurement and management:

 - Promotion of GHG management best practices and technologies in collaboration with other EPA programs and other organizations

 Climate Leaders History

 The Center is preceded by the Climate Leaders program, an EPA industry-government partnership that worked with companies to develop comprehensive climate change strategies.

 Partner companies committed to reducing their impact on the global environment by completing a corporate-wide inventory of their greenhouse (GHG) gas emissions, setting long-term reduction goals, and annually reporting their progress to EPA.
 Through program participation, companies created a lasting record of their accomplishments and identified themselves as corporate environmental leaders.
 Climate Leaders coordinated with a suite of EPA voluntary industry-government partnerships for reducing GHG emissions to assist corporations with their greenhouse gas emissions management strategies.

 Climate Leaders Partners and Small Business Network members represented a broad range of industry sectors including cement, forest products, pharmaceuticals, utilities, information technology, and retail, with operations in all 50 states.

-In September, 2010, EPA announced (PDF) (1 pg, 62K, About PDF) that the Climate Leaders program would phase down its services and officially end in September 2011.
 Many of the tools developed by EPA and used by Climate Leaders partners to reduce their GHG emissions are still available for use on this website.
 Review the Climate Leaders Farewell & New Recognition Opportunities and Resources webinar.